rugbyprof/2143-ObjectOrientedProgramming/Assignments/Homework-03-OOP-Repeat.md

 ### Deliverables

 - Print a copy of your answers and bring to class.
+- Just include the questions and answers, not this whole document.
+- Place your name at the top of the file.
+- Any writing on the homework (pencil or ink) and it will NOT be graded.
+- Late homeworks `-20` points (out of 100)
 - Use the same format as the test 1 makeup, basically an organized markdown file.
 - After your turn in your hardcopy, place the markdown file in your repositories `assignments` folder.
 - Name your file `homework-03.md`